 - 1. The student may register in of the double degree programmes offered by FHML in cooperation with the Japanese universities Tohoku University and Kyoto Prefectural University of Medicine. - 2.
 The double degree agreement with the Japanese universities Tohoku University and Kyoto Prefectural University of Medicine consist of the following components: - Year 1 at Maastricht University: year 1 modules of Biomedical Sciences programme (60 ects); - Year 2 in Japan: modules of the Japanese partner universities, including internship and thesis. - 3.
-For double degree programmes the requirements to obtain a 'cum laude' classification are: - a minimum weighted mean score of at least 'eight' (8.00), before cut-off, of the final scores of all courses (internship and thesis not included); - a "Good" for the portfolio year 2; - internship: at least score 8.00 before cut-off; - thesis: at least score 8.00 before cut-off; - poster presentation: at least score 8.00 before cut-off; - in case of granted exemptions based on modules successfully followed at partner universities, for those modules the rules of the partner university for obtaining a classification 'cum laude' apply.
+For double degree programmes the requirements to obtain a 'cum laude' classification are: - a minimum weighted mean score of at least 'eight' (8.00), before cut-off, of the final scores of all courses (internship and thesis not included); - a "Good" for the portfolio year 2; - internship: at least score 8.00 before cut-off; - thesis and oral inquiry: at least score 8.00 before cut-off